John Bernadou: Background

 John Baptiste Bernadou—born on November 14, 1858, in Philadelphia—was appointed to the United States Naval Academy on September 12, 1876, and graduated with the class of 1880.
 After a short tour of shore duty at Claymont, Delaware, he served at sea in the screw sloop until 1882.
 Warranted midshipman on June 2 of that year, he was assigned to the Bureau of Navigation in Washington, D.C., and was commissioned ensign (junior grade) on March 3, 1883.
 Between 1883 and 1885, Bernadou served on special duty in Korea.
 He was one of 18 naval officers serving with the Smithsonian Institution.
-His travels to Korea were to investigate that country's economic and strategic potential.
+His travels to Korea were to investigate the country's economic and strategic potential.
+Bernadou learned the Korean language and collected a considerable amount of artifacts and drawings, of which he donated to the Institution.
 On June 26, 1884, he was promoted to ensign.

 Pre-Spanish–American War duties

 Upon returning to the United States, Bernadou was assigned to the recently revitalized Office of Naval Intelligence (ONI).
 There, he went to work studying world economic conditions with a particular emphasis on the world's supply of nickel ore.
 The importance of that commodity resulted from the navy's adoption of nickel-processed steel for its new ship construction.
 He also collected information on foreign seaports, assisting in the writing of a book on international ports and coaling stations.
 His facility with foreign languages put him in an ideal position to translate articles of value to ONI from French, German, Russian, Swedish, Spanish, and other languages.